Obscuretone/obscuretone.github.io/public/posts/en/assent.md

 Also yes.

-That is why the cat joke is not just a joke.
+That is why the cat joke reaches past the joke.

 It exposes the shape of the system.